Syria Kurds evacuate civilians from IS redoubt, hail Trump troop reversal

 Reporters near the front line at Baghouz saw dozens of trucks leaving loaded with civilians, and empty ones driving inside accompanied by fighters from the Syrian Democratic Forces (SDF) militia.

-Mustafa Bali, an SDF spokesman, said the evacuation would be completed on Friday, with thousands of civilians still inside the pocket from an estimated 7,000 at the start of the day.
+Mustafa Bali, an SDF spokesman, said the evacuation would be completed on Friday, with thousands of civilians still inside the pocket from an estimated 7,000 at the start of the day, though by nightfall it was unclear if it had been completed.
 More than 20,000 civilians have left Baghouz in recent weeks, according to previous SDF estimates.

 The U.S.-led coalition which supports the SDF has said Islamic State’s “most hardened fighters” are holed up inside.